 I am a computer scientist interested in cryptography and security.
-Before joining Oregon State University in 2013, I was Assistant Professor at the University of Montana.
-Before that, I earned a BS in Computer Science from Iowa State University and a PhD in Computer Science from the University of Illinois.
+My academic pedigree is: BS from Iowa State ↝ PhD from University of Illinois ↝ Assistant Prof at University of Montana (2009-2013) ↝ Assistant Prof at Oregon State (2013-present).
 I am the only faculty at Oregon State University whose name contains the substring "OSU".

 This quarter I'm teaching CS 427/519